 The Year 7 Course encourages students to develop an understanding of the person of Jesus Christ.
-Who he was and his life within the context of a Christian school.
-They are invited to consider how his life and teachings have shaped the content of Christian thought, teaching and practices within the Christian Church and Australian society today.
+Who he was as the central figure of Christianity.
+They are invited to consider how his life and teachings have shaped the content of Christian thought, teaching and practices within Christianity and Australian society today.
 In particular, students will be able to explore the connections between the values and exemplar which Christ championed and our school's Compass points.
 This comparison, utilising biblical and multimedia resources, will form a key component within this subject.
 The compass points primarily referenced are those of Fulfilment, Commitment, Compassion and Respect.